EMSL-Computing/Pore2Chip/README.md

 ## Known Issues
 * The coordination algorithm may create pores of coordination of 1, despite the given coordination list not having 1's.
 This is being worked on.

-## Work in Progress
+## Work-in-progress
 * The ability to import and export pore networks in CSV or VTK file formats needed for multi-physics process modeling (e.g., using PFLOTRAN)
-* Physics-informed machine learning needed for flow, thermal, and reactive-transport modeling (e.g., physics-informed neural networks)
+* Physics-informed machine learning needed for flow, thermal, and reactive-transport modeling (e.g., advanced physics-informed neural networks, operator learning methods)
 * Meshfiles needed for CFD modeling (e.g., using OpenFOAM)
 * GUI for the Docker container